TrainMeUK LogoTrainMeUK

 Does leadership actively support training initiatives?
 Visible commitment from senior management is crucial for audit success.

 Failing to provide evidence in these areas is a major reason audits go wrong.
+This is exactly why audit readiness isn't about individual records, but about having a structure that stands up under scrutiny.

 Common Audit Failures—and How to Avoid Them